jhtkoo0426/jhtkoo0426.github.io/portfolio/README.md

     ```

 ## Version Control
-When you make a patch or version update, you can update the `version` attribute in the `package.json` file.
-This change will only be made visible from the website after you:
+When you make a patch or version update, ensrue you carry out the following steps:
-1. Make a commit to the remote repository; AND
+1. Make a commit to the remote repository;
+2. Update the version tag for the repo:
+   1. `git tag v<version>`
+   2. `git push origin v<version>`
+   3. If you aren't sure what the current version tag is, run `git tag -l`
-2. Deploy the updated version.
+3. Deploy the updated version.
+Correct changes will only be made visible from the website after you complete these steps.